ercanserteli/condenser/README.txt

 Change log
 ----------
+v1.5.0
+  * Added the ability to set a fixed output directory (thanks to wawrzenczyka)
+  * Made error logs more informative (thanks to artjomsR)
+  * Improved tests

 v1.4.0
   * Added the ability to control output file format, set by config
   * Added a subtitle suffix option to config